-The symptoms of acromioclavicular arthritis (AC joint arthritis) tend to progress gradually; sometimes symptoms may seemingly get better only to return again later.
+The signs and symptoms of acromioclavicular arthritis (AC joint arthritis) tend to progress gradually.
+The pain may seem to get better only to return worse later.

-Inactivity makes it worse.
-The joint area can become stiff after long periods of inactivity (e.g., sleeping) and get better after short bouts of activity.
+The joint area can become stiff after long periods of inactivity and get better after short bouts of activity.

-Swelling.
 When arthritis causes friction between bones, the surrounding soft tissue can become irritated and swell.
-Swelling at the top and front of the shoulder is sometimes seen in patients with AC joint arthritis.
+Swelling at the top and front of the shoulder is sometimes seen in people with AC joint arthritis.

 In most but not all cases, the symptoms of AC joint osteoarthritis come and go, becoming worse and more frequent over months or years.
 Acromioclavicular osteoarthritis pain may flare up after high-intensity activities, such as tennis or weightlifting.